History of Anglo-Saxon England: Anglo-Saxon kingdoms

 The four most important kingdoms at first in Anglo-Saxon England were East Anglia, Mercia, Northumbria (originally two kingdoms, Bernicia and Deira), and Wessex (originally known as the Gewisse, and apparently based inland near the Thames).
 Minor kingdoms included Essex, Kent, and Sussex.
 Other minor kingdoms and territories are mentioned in sources such as the Tribal Hideage.
-The Anglo Saxon Chronicle also uses the term bretwalda to refer to kings who held a dominant position over other kings in southern England, south of the Humber.
-The first such bretwalda that the Anglo Saxon Chronicle named was Ælle of Sussex, who the Anglo-Saxon Chronicle describes as living in the 5th century, but accounts of this early king and his three sons are considered doubtful by modern scholars.
+The Anglo-Saxon Chronicle also uses the term bretwalda to refer to kings who held a dominant position over other kings in southern England, south of the Humber.
+The first such bretwalda that the Anglo-Saxon Chronicle named was Ælle of Sussex, who the Anglo-Saxon Chronicle describes as living in the 5th century, but accounts of this early king and his three sons are considered doubtful by modern scholars.
+(Note: The historian Simon Keynes suggests that the list of Bretwaldas were a "flight of fancy" by the chronicler and of no real importance to the unfolding political course.)